-The Server/MT_A_Sk function is also configured, on individual MT_CP basis, to decode the TC field based on one of the following QoS Decoding Modes:
+The tunnelling mode is also configured for each MT_CP of the ServerMT/MT_A_Sk function-is also configured, on individual MT_CP basis, to decode the TC field based on one of the following QoS Decoding Modes:

-- QoS Decoding Mode A where the outgoing PHB is determined by looking at the TC field; - QoS Decoding Mode B where the outgoing PHB is received from the MT_AP (because determined by looking at the TC field of a server level MPLS label stack entry).
+- QoS Decoding Mode A where the outgoing PHB-When the short-pipe tunnelling mode is configured, the CI iPHB is determined by looking at the TC field; - QoS Decoding Mode B where When the uniform tunnelling model is configured, the TC field is ignored and the outgoing PHBCI_iPHB is received from the MT_AP generated to be identical to the AI_PHB (because it is determined by looking at the TC field of a server level MPLS label stack entry).

-Details on how the QoS Encoding Mode and QoS Decoding Mode are used to supported short-pipe and uniform MPLS-TP tunnelling modes are described in the following clauses 10.1.1 and 10.1.2.
+Details on how the QoS Encoding Mode and QoS Decoding Mode are used to supported short-pipe and uniform MPLS-TP tunnelling modes are described modelled are provided in the following clauses 10.110.1 and 10.210.2.